awslabs/multi-model-server/load-test/README.md

-# Use JMeter to do load testing for Deep Model Server
+# Use JMeter to do load testing for MMS

 [JMeter](http://jmeter.apache.org/) is a widely used load testing tool.
 This is a simple example for how we used JMeter to load test MMS.